lakesareadesign/multi.pass/content/plugins/post-state-tags/readme.txt

 * Support for custom post statuses like Archived via [Archive Post Status](http://wordpress.org/plugins/archived-post-status/) plugin
 * Supports the 4.2 status of the Front Page and Posts Page (blog page) to easily spot those posts/pages
 * Supports the 4.3 tags of Scheduled Posts to see upcoming posts/pages
+* Supports the 4.9.6 tags of Privacy Policy Page
 * Define custom colors using the color picker in the Admin Settings screen
 * Define custom dash icons using the dashicons picker in the Admin Settings screen
 * Enable/disable view in Admin Settings screen
 * Enable/disable icons in Admin Settings screen
+* Change the background color lightness value from 0 (dark) to (1) light
 * Reset settings to defaults in Admin Settings screen

 > <strong>IMPORTANT NOTE</strong><br>